 First up, know your audience.
 Before you begin branding your clinical trial, who are you intending to speak to?
 Are you going to market your materials to patients, their caregiver or their doctor?
 Plus, have you considered your patient demographics, including their location, age, and disease type?
 These are all things to think about when it comes to your strategy.
-It’s best to gain the insights from the patients themselves, and to help you, we’ve developed a patient persona checklist.

 Step 2 – Identity and brand values